 Michael presents his ideas for the Rumbler’s engine at Autosport International 2019.

-With the benefit of reducing fuel consumption and air pollution by upto 20% the challenge is how to make best use of the new engine for the benefit of everyone.
-Michael’s answer: an engine swap programme to invest £42,000,000,000 in UK manufacturing and 21 million engines swapped across the entire country within six years of the completion of development.
+With the potential benefit of reducing fuel consumption and air pollution by upto 20% the challenge is how to make best use of the new engine for the benefit of everyone.
+Michael’s answer: a nation-wide engine swap programme to invest £42,000,000,000 in UK manufacturing and 21 million engines swapped across the entire country within six years of the completion of development.
+This will sustain thousands of jobs, reduce air pollution, reduce fuel costs and begin solving Climate Change.
 Next steps remain to (a) raise the funds for development of the Sport Tank; and, (b) win approval and support of UK government for nationwide adoption of the climate change engine.